Loviisa: 19th century

 Up to the 1880s the most important sources of income in Loviisa were trade and handicraft.
 What little there was of industry was concentrated on seafaring (boat crafting) and stimulants.
 Loviisa had had a tobacco factory already since the 1750s, and in the late 1770s a state alcohol distillery was started in Loviisa (king Gustav III had forbidden home distillation).
 In 1858 count Carl Magnus Creutz formed a beer brewery in Loviisa.
 According to historian Olle Sirén, Creutz's entry into the business was based on his need to secure the sales of barley at the Malmgård manor.
 In 1874 the brewery was transferred to the Bavarian Heinrich Lehmann, and his family continued to brew beer for almost a century.

-Industrialisation started for real in 1882 when the merchant Arseni Terichoff built a steam-operated sawmill at the current site of Sahaniemi.
+Industrialisation began in earnest in 1882 when the merchant Arseni Terichoff built a steam-operated sawmill at the current site of Sahaniemi.
 In the 1890s the sawmill had about fifty employees, and over a hundred in the early 1900s.
 A cardboard factory started in 1912 and soon became the second largest employer in the city.
 At the turn of the century a railway connection from Loviisa to Vesijärvi in Lahti was completed, and the cardboard factory was the first significant industrial company founded in Loviisa to make use of the railroad.
 The sea lane underneath the bridge was not deep enough for steamships, so harbour activity was moved first to Tullisilta and then to Valko upon the completion of the railroad.